quanminh5030/vv-test/README.md

 Please commit changes with comments, not the entire solution at one go once it's ready.

+### Publishing

+Once done, publish the result under your own Github account and provide URL to us.

 ### Extra points
 - Dockerfile/s